RedHatSatellite/katello-attach-subscription/README.md

       :org: 1

 The `subs` section is an array of hashes which describe the subscriptions to be attached.
 Each subscription hash has an `hostname` entry which will be used as an regular expression to match the hostname of the content host in Katello.
 It also has a `sub` entry, which is the ID of the subscription to be attached to the host.
 An optional `registered_by` entry can be given to limit the matching to hosts that were submitted by a specific other host.
+The `type` entry can be set if the host in question is not a hypervisor, but should get a subscription.

     :subs:
       - hostname: esxi123\.example\.com
         sub: 4543828edcf35158c30abc3554c1e36a
       - hostname: esxi[0-9]\.example\.com
         registered_by: 85e65e06-a117-4e8e-8aa1-72cb1e00b930
+        sub: b9548e4c9fa20b85f264fbaa2470b726
+      - hostname: machine01\.example.com
+        type: System
         sub: b9548e4c9fa20b85f264fbaa2470b726